Al's Baby: Blood on the Bib

 Al's son, Little Al, turns out to be a vicious little monster, just like his father, although his doting grandfather couldn't be more delighted.
 At over a year of age, Little Al is christened, but the occasion is disrupted by an assassination attempt on Don Sarcoma.
 Injured in the resultant shootout, the angry Don informs Al that this was called for by the heads of the Five Families in Miami, Denver, Phoenix, Dallas and San Francisco, who are angry that Don Sarcoma cheated them on an import deal.
 The Don orders Al to assassinate the head of each of the Five Families, and instructs him to take both Sal and newcomer Tony, Don Sarcoma's nephew by his brother from Jersey, with him on the assassinations.
 Al is less than pleased when Don Sarcoma announces that, because Tony is his nephew, his plan is to have Tony look after the gang upon Don Sarcoma's death, at least until Little Al is old enough.
 After all, Al had expected that spot to be his, considering he went through the trouble of birthing the Don's grandson.

 Things grow more complicated when the nursery group that has been looking after Little Al throws him out for operating a protection racket, complete with beating the other kids violently for refusing to pay up.
 As this behavior has already resulted in Little Al being blackballed by every babysitter in Chi-Town, and his mother Velma is no more fit to look after him than she is to be a singer, Al has no choice but to take his son with him on the road.

 The first stop is in Miami; whilst officially there to knock off Don Ricardo "Dicky" Gumma, Al makes plans to kill Tony too and make it look like an accident.
 The first attempt has Tony scuba out to Don Gumma's luxurious yacht and plant a limpet mine; when Al attempts to set it off prematurely, however, it fails to detonate.
 Don Dumma accidentally hooks Tony and his men start shooting.
-Little Al begins fiddling with the remote and manages to detonate the mine - amazingly, although the fifteen month-old scores eight kills and three in intensive care, Tony makes it out of the blast virtually unscathed.
+Little Al begins fiddling with the remote and manages to detonate the mine.
+Then, with a bit of luck, Tony makes it out of the blast virtually unscathed.
 Don Sarcoma is very proud of his grandson's achievement... but also outraged that Al took Little Al along on the mission to begin with.